rapyuta-robotics/rapyuta-io-docs/hugo/content/5_deep-dives/53_Networking-and-communication/531_ROS-network-routed.md

 tags:
     - Deep Dive
 ---
 A Routed network is a rapyuta.io resource to enable ROS communication between different ROS environments.
 Binding a routed network resource to your deployment will enable other deployments on the same network to consume ROS topics/services/actions as defined in the package.
-Data flow occurs only when another package chooses to subscribe to a topic, call a service or call an action
+Data flow occurs only when another package chooses to subscribe to a topic, call a service or call an action.

 The rapyuta.io platform relies on a sub-component called the cloud bridge for implicitly establishing a communication channel between two or more ROS environments.
 It is an application-level bridge that offers many compelling features to ROS developers including augmented ROS over the public internet and dedicated features for dynamic multi-robot ROS communication.